spilgames/cordova-chartboost-plugin/Readme.md

 	Chartboost.showInterstitial(success, fail, location);

 This will show an Insterstitial Add.
-The parameters are the success and failure callbacks and the location of the interstitial
+The parameters are the success and failure callbacks and the location of the interstitial.
+The callbacks system is still not implemented.

 The project still need a lot of work.
 Right now there are the basic calls to make it work and get interstitials from Chartboost.